cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/private-net/warp-connector.md

 4. A window will appear with a list of prerequisites.
 Select **Confirm** to continue.
 5. Give the tunnel any name (for example, `Subnet-10.0.0.0/24`) and select **Save tunnel**.
 6. Select the operating system of your host machine.
 7. Copy-paste the command into a terminal window and run the command.
+WARP connector software is now installed, but not yet connected to Cloudflare.
 8. To authenticate the WARP connector to your Zero Trust organization:
     1. Create an `mdm.xml` file in `/var/lib/cloudflare-warp` using any text editor: